The NordicTrack FreeStride Trainer is unlike any other elliptical on the market today, and very different than the rest of the company's lineup.

-The step up FS7i is the most popular model in the series, and it improves upon the FS5i in various categories.
+The base FS7i is the most popular model in the series, and it improves upon the recently retired FS5i in various categories.

-You also get up to 10 degrees of power incline (not available on the FS5i) along with all of the other extra features of the base model.
+You also get up to 10 degrees of power incline (not available on the old FS5i) along with a host of other features and capabilities.

-The FS9i is the only NordicTrack elliptical with decline capability on top of incline.
+The FS9i has decline capability on top of incline.
 You can adjust the ramp from -10 degrees up to +10 degrees to target more muscle groups and enhance your cardio burn.